 It is recommended that students planning to minor in computer science take the introduction course CSC 207 in either the first or second year of their coursework.
 Those students interested in a computer science minor but with limited mathematical background are encouraged to first take CSC 107.

-Descriptions of these courses can be found in the Department of Mathematics catalogue.
+Descriptions of these courses can be found in the current course Catalogue.